haolian9/morphling.nvim/readme.md

 an example implementation to format nvim buffers

 ## features
-* keep cursor stay where it was during formatting
+* keep cursor where it was during formatting among windows
 * use diff+patch to update the buffer
 * rate limit
 * profiles of formatters

 ## design choices
-* only for files of source code
+* only for source files
-* no communicating with external formatting program
+* no communicating with external formatting programs
-* run runners by order, crashing wont make original buffer dirty
+* run runners by order, crashing should not make the original buffer dirty
-* suppose all external formatting program do inplace
+* suppose all external formatting programs format inplace

 ## status
 * it just works(tm)